davidjb/gisp-data-api/README.md

 Coding demo about data APIs, Python, web servers and an ask-me-anything session with [David Beitey](https://git.io/davidjb).

+## Get a copy

+Visit <https://github.com/davidjb/gisp-data-api-examples> to either view, download or take a git clone of the code from GitHub.

 ## Examples

 * [HTML + JavaScript Koala Locations](map.html)